Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 For a parent with dementia in Nevada, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.

-For a parent with dementia in New Mexico, the choice between memory care and a nursing home turns on one question about how much skilled medical care they need.
+For a parent with dementia in New Mexico, the choice between memory care and a nursing home turns on one question: how much skilled medical care they need.

 Choosing between assisted living and a nursing home for a parent in North Carolina comes down to two questions: how much care they need, and who pays for it.